Quick Banoffee Pie with Dulce de Leche

 - Small Pot

-- Chopper Braun with various accessories
+- Food Processor Braun, with various accessories

-- Pan with removable base
+- Pan with removable perforated base

 Mix the crumbs in a bowl with the melted butter (in a bain-marie) until well combined.
 The mixture will be sandy.

-Whip the cold cream with the powdered sugar until stiff peaks form, and cover the bananas with the whipped cream.
+Whip the cold cream with the powdered sugar until stiff peaks form and cover the bananas with the whipped cream.

 Place the dessert in the fridge and let the banoffee pie rest for at least 2 hours before serving.